dante2302/DailyCodingProblems/README.md

-# A repository containing a daily coding problem series of 6 problems, written in javascript
+# DailyCodingProblems - C# Solutions

+Welcome to the DailyCodingProblems repository!
+This repository contains a collection of coding problems solved in C#, asked by the DailyCodingProblem team every day through their email service.